1jour1vin

 Nose

-Deep, dense, and complex bouquet with notes of fresh fruit (blackcurrant, black cherry), pepper, violet, and menthol.
+A deep, dense, and complex bouquet with notes of fresh fruit (blackcurrant, black cherry), pepper, violet, and menthol

-Smooth and generous, powerful and elegant, noble tannins, tinged with freshness and a beautiful, memorable length.
+Smooth and full-bodied, powerful and elegant, with refined tannins, hints of freshness, and a beautifully memorable finish

 Serve